 It’s the best way to start something else.
-Also, it’s one of the best ways to set the mood for that first time sex with friend.
+Also, it’s one of the best ways to set the mood for that first-time sex with a friend.

-Reality is; it’s hard to give out a clear-cut set of rules for being sex with friend partner.
+The reality is; it’s hard to give out a clear-cut set of rules for having sex with a friend.

-Sex with friend can be an awesome level-up to your friendship goals and it might actually work as long as there is respect, communication, and most of all, the proper setting of expectations and from there, you can both enjoy the benefits of being friends with benefits.
+Sex with a friend can be an awesome level-up to your friendship goals, and it might actually work as long as there is respect, communication, and most of all, the proper setting of expectations.
+From there, you can both enjoy the benefits of being friends with benefits!

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.